 System notifications are generated when a failure of some sort is detected by Anodot.
 They typically indicate that the relevant stream (or agent pipeline) is currently in an error state and is not collecting data correctly.

 For example, if there are connection issues or the stream has stopped reporting metrics, messages similar to those displayed in the Types of notifications section below are generated.
 Similarly, system notification messages are generated when you have exceeded your account metric limits.

 When you receive a notification, you need to resolve the indicated issue and then resume the stream (by clicking the stream's More Options button, and then selecting Resume).
-You can investigate the issue by clicking on the relevant data stream row displayed in the Data Management screen, and then clicking the Collection Log tab in the stream summary window.
+You can investigate the issue by clicking on the relevant data stream row displayed in the Sources screen, and then clicking the Collection Log tab in the stream summary window.